Spain Language Immersion and Discovery (14 Days)

 DAYS 9-14: Barcelona

 Barcelona awaits you with its sandy Mediterranean beaches, lively boulevards, and traditional cuisine.
-Marvel at Antoní Gaudí’s spectacular architecture at Parc Guell, Casa Mila, and of course the Sagrada Familia Cathedral.
+Marvel at Antoní Gaudí’s spectacular architecture at Parc Guell, Casa Mila, and of course the Sagrada Familia Basilica.
 Explore for yourself all the hidden twists and turns of the ancient Gothic Quarter, and take an off-the-beaten-path bike tour to learn the city’s secrets.
 You’ll even get to see the Magic Fountain of Montjuic, an amazing lights and music show, and of course go to Camp Nou to try to get a glimpse of Messi.
-We’ll also take day trips out of the city to Girona and Tarragona to see some of Spain’s intriguing Roman heritage.
 We’ll conclude our time in Spain with an elegant final dinner on a rooftop terrace.

 Day 14: Flight home

 Say “hasta luego” to Spain, as we’re sure you’ll be back!

 Who can go on this trip?
 What kind of teen typically goes on this trip?